google/flatbuffers/docs/source/Schemas.md

 open-ended way, for example for use as files, see the file identification feature below.

 There is an experimental support only in C++ for a vector of unions (and types).
 In the example IDL file above, use [Any] to add a vector of Any to Monster table.
+There is also experimental support for other types besides tables in unions, in particular structs and strings.
+There's no direct support for scalars in unions, but they can be wrapped in a struct at no space cost.

 ### Namespaces